schubergphilis/terraform-datadog-mcaf-monitor/README.md

-# terraform-aws-mcaf-datadog-monitor
+# terraform-datadog-mcaf-monitor
-The module for building Datadog monitors in Terraform
+A module for building Datadog monitors in Terraform